e-oj/Survey/README.md

 # Survey

-A (very basic) web app that asks true/false questions and displays the results. (will be expanded to include user accounts)
+A (very basic) web app that asks true/false questions and displays the results.
 Usage:

   1)  Install Node.js and mongoDB if you haven't already.